 Click below to explore our profile on the Ocean Disclosure Project website.

-As an international retailer we are aware of our responsibility for more sustainable fishing and fish farming.
+As an international retailer we are aware of our responsibility to ensure more sustainable fishing and aquaculture.
 The farm certification standards that we use, such as ASC, Global G.A.P and BAP, already have requirements about the sourcing of fish food ingredients.

-To continue to guarantee that our fish and seafood products meet our customers’ expectations, we are in regular contact with these organisations to further develop their certification standards for the responsible sourcing of feed in fish farming.
+To continue to guarantee that our fish and seafood products meet our customers’ expectations, we are in regular contact with certification bodies and NGOs to further develop their certification standards for the responsible sourcing of feed in aquaculture.